 assist the customer in pursuing job leads as the individual customer's needs dictate, and, when necessary, represent the customer to the business.

-The customer may obtain the job on their own or through networking with friends, family, and other contacts utilizing the skills obtained in training from the job placement specialist.
+The customer may obtain the job on their own or through networking with friends, family, and other contacts using the skills obtained in training from the job placement specialist.

 The job placement specialist completes the VR1846, Bundled Job Placement Services Benchmark A Training Report, and records the customer's status at Benchmark A completion on the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report.